-A: We're very excited to announce an association with the Natural Resources Defense Council, which has pledged to provide the NHL with its vast experience and expertise in greening League and Club operations and major sporting events.
+We're very excited to announce an association with the Natural Resources Defense Council, which has pledged to provide the NHL with its vast experience and expertise in greening League and Club operations and major sporting events.
 This relationship will start off in a big way with the NRDC helping us make the 2010 NHL Entry Draft in Los Angeles in June a greener event.

 Q: What other specific dimensions are there to NHL Green?

-A: At the same time as I announced the initiative on NHL Hour, we launched an NHL Green microsite on NHL.com.
+At the same time as I announced the initiative on NHL Hour, we launched an NHL Green microsite on NHL.com.
 By clicking on a button on the NHL.com home page, NHL fans will be transported to a space devoted entirely to NHL Green -- including stories about League, Club and Player activities; video from related events; tips from the NRDC; and links to the NRDC's website.